codealka/Hangman/README.md

 # Hangman
-Hangman , Guess the EU country !
+Hangman , Guess the country, fruit and superhero !!